mottaquikarim/pod/README.md

 $ cp .secrets.txt.sample .secrets.txt
 ```

-Below, please find an explanation of what each key does:
+Below, please find an explanation of what each key does. **NOTE**: Not all are "secrets" per-se but for now easier to keep all in one place.

+#### AIRTABLE

 ```
 TABLENAME=Problems